Welcome to Lesson 3 of Time Management for Transcript Pros! Who knew a simple calendar trick could change your life? Get More Done with Time Blocking.

 We know the life of a court reporter is hectic.
 Plans can change throughout the week — even the same day!

-Depositions wrap up early, go over time, and or get cancelled at the last minute.
+Depositions wrap up early, go over time, and/or get canceled at the last minute.
 There’s nothing you can do about this except stay flexible.

 In addition to scheduling your week, plan time to review your upcoming day’s schedule.
 This added scheduling time helps keep your calendar accurate.